KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 The Electro-charge reaction snapshots the Elemental mastery value at the time of reaction, but the value is updated when aura is re-applied by any character to that of the applying character's.

 **Introduction:**
-Electro-charged (EC) is one of the most popular reactions, being a key component behind many teams, such as the teams in the taser archetype.
+Electro-Charged (EC) is one of the most popular reactions, being a key component behind many teams, such as the teams in the taser archetype.
 As it is a transformative reaction, its damage mainly scales with the Elemental mastery (EM) stat.
 While it's known to some that the reaction snapshots the EM stat of whoever reacted, it's not listed anywhere in the library (specifically the Transformative Reactions page, the Elemental Gauge Theory page, and the egt-rewrite draft).
 This ticket aims to remedy that and investigate its interactions deeper.

 **Hypothesis:**
-Electro-charged snapshots the EM value of the character that caused the reaction or re-applied aura.
+Electro-Charged snapshots the EM value of the character that caused the reaction or re-applied aura.

 **Method:**
 To investigate this there are four tests that need to be completed.